1blockologist/Implementation-Examples/README.md

 # Implementation Examples
-Descriptions and visual examples of implementations I've created
+Descriptions and visual examples of implementations I've created.
+Application development can be an art that offers a myriad of creative opportunity that can improve functionality and the user experience, reducing friction and boosting performance.

 ## Custom Pull to Refresh